open-webui/open-webui/location/setup/README.md

 ## Edit in our Open WebUI "projects/location" folder

 The "projects/location" folder is where we'll edit enhancements to the "src" folder.
-We'll merge our enhancments into "src-merged" so we don't have sync issues with open-webui.
+We'll merge our enhancements into "src-merged" so we don't have sync issues with open-webui.

 We also edit index.html and active.md in our "projects" fork root.
 We added those files, so they won't have sync conflicts with the parent repo.